Home > News

 News

-The Martlesham Heath Aviation Society have been invited to attend & will be in there with a stand depicting the part that Martlesham Heath played in the development of Radar and Bawdsey Radar Station.
+The Martlesham Heath Aviation Society were invited to attend & our stand depicted the part that Martlesham Heath played in the development of radar and Bawdsey Radar Station.

 Restoration of the 356th FG Memorial